 Unlike webinars and other types of content that mainly provide information, interactive content puts engagement and interaction above all else.
-Its primary purpose is to provide a fun and compelling interaction with users, getting them involved in the marketing process.
+Its primary purpose is to provide a fun and compelling interaction with users, getting them involved in marketing.

 14. Ramping up on E-A-T: become the authority in your niche!

 Expertise, Authoritativeness, and Trustworthiness are three factors that Google wants content creators to focus on.
-E-A-T serves as a vague guideline in developing engaging and actionable content for your digital brand.
+E-A-T is a vague guideline for developing engaging and actionable content for your digital brand.

 When writing content for any website, you can prove your brand’s E-A-T by:

-- Gaining links and mentions from authoritative sites
+- Gaining backlinks and mentions from authoritative sites

 - Publishing E-A-T info on your page, including author credentials and an about page

-- Building links to trusted sources for facts, data, and statistics about your content.
+- Build links to trusted sources for your content’s facts, data, and statistics.

-- Continually updating your webpage and content with accurate and up-to-date information.
+- Continually update your content with accurate and up-to-date information.

 15. Purposeful content: producing content of value for humanity – not just your brand

-Purposeful content puts your users’ needs first over your sales objectives and promotional message.
+Purposeful content prioritises your users’ needs over your sales objectives and promotional message.
 Hence, winning in the SERPs and readers means upping your content marketing to reach your audience better.

-Regardless of your overall marketing strategy, you should utilise every drop of resources to create content with a purpose.
-Not only for the sake of keyword optimisation but for conveying your message as well.
+Regardless of your overall marketing strategy, it would be best if you utilised every drop of resources to create content with a purpose, not only for the sake of keyword optimisation but for conveying your message.